mivanit/pandoc-sitegen/readme.md

+> this project is no longer maintained.
+I wrote [pdj-sitegen](https://github.com/mivanit/pdj-sitegen) as a replacement so consider checking that out instead?

 yet another site generator using pandoc.
 This one lets you use the [mustache](http://mustache.github.io/mustache.5.html) templating language to do some cool magic

 # Usage: